Tomoki-Goda/Supplementary-materials/README.md

 Selector.wls generate selector functions.

-Once all integration files are ready, run Parni-Integrate.sh, there you need to respond to questions by giving directory of the log files and number of primary sectors.
+Once all integration files are ready, run Parni-Integrate.sh, there you need to respond to questions by providing the directory of the log files and number of the primary sectors.